tevaughan/notes/notes/to-do.md

 # To Do

-- Review open enrollment for BAE.
 - Ask Live Oak about Fidelity X26-104175.
+- Schedule large-item pick-up by city.

 - Somehow deal with running out of space at
   Google (photos, email, etc.).